-Following the annual review of the documents and subject to the written consent of the Director, the Operating Company shall update the documents to meet the requirements of current Legislation and to include any amendments required to reflect work carried out on a Structure with Particular Requirements.
+Following the annual review of the documents and subject to the written consent of the Director, the Operating Company shall update the documents to meet the requirements of current Legislation and to include any amendments required to reflect work carried out.

-- 4.14.4 Immediately following receipt of the Director's written consent, an Electronic Copy of each updated document shall be issued to the Director by the Operating Company. - 4.14.5 The Operating Company shall issue an annual inspection report for each Structure with Particular Requirement in a General Inspection format to the Director by 31 January in the calendar year following the inspections of each Structure.
+- 4.14.4 Immediately following receipt of the Director's written consent, an Electronic Copy of each updated document shall be issued to the Director by the Operating Company. - 4.14.5 The Operating Company shall issue an annual inspection report for each Structure in a General Inspection format to the Director by 31 January in the calendar year following the inspections of each Structure.